feed-rs/feed-rs/README.md

 # feed-rs
 A simple feed parser (RSS, Atom, JSON Feed)

-The parser library is in feed-rs, with a simple test tool in test-urls
+The parser library is in feed-rs, with a simple test tool in testurls